Shadow Dancer: The Secret of Shinobi: Plot

-In 1997, an evil ninja cult Union Lizard, worshipping a giant reptilian demon, has taken over New York City, turning most of the city to ruins.
+In 1997, an evil ninja cult, Union Lizard, worshipping a giant reptilian demon, had taken over New York City, turning most of the city to ruins.
 The few citizens who survived Union Lizard's onslaught of chaos are now kept prisoners by its members.
 A ninja warrior, accompanied by his faithful dog Yamato (大和), emerges from hiding to combat Union Lizard's reign and rescue the hostages.
 The identity of the protagonist, which is kept ambiguous in the in-game opening, varies between supplemental materials.
 The Japanese manual identifies him as Hayate (疾風), son of Joe Musashi from the previous games in the Shinobi series, while the English language manual identifies him as Joe Musashi himself coming out of retirement.

 Release

 Shadow Dancer was released by Sega for the Sega Genesis in 1990 in Japan and North America, and in Europe in 1991.
 It was re-released via emulation services such as the Wii's Virtual Console and Microsoft Windows in 2010, and was also included in the North American version of Sega Genesis Collection for the PlayStation 2 and PlayStation Portable, and a further re-release came with Sega Genesis Classics (released as Sega Mega Drive Classics in PAL regions) eight years later for Windows, Linux, macOS, PlayStation 4, Xbox One and Nintendo Switch.